brianjohnson555/HapticDisplay/README.md

 video frame, with the size (4,7) corresponding to the HASELs of the haptic display, and each element of the (4,7) array will range from 0 (least intense) to 1 (most intense).
 Through the haptic mapping, these intensities will be converted into periods and duty cycles for USB transfer.
 - `sequence` = Python list which is a sequence of the haptic output/video frames.
 E.g. the variable `intensity_sequence` is a sequential list of intensity arrays, with the first item being the intensity of the first frame.
 Sequence implies time dependence.
-E.g. `packet_sequence` is a sequential list of packets to send to USB
+E.g. `packet_sequence` is a sequential list of packets to send to USB.
+In some cases, the sequence is reversed (the current/new item of the sequence is at the end of the list) so that the pop() function can be used.

 ## How to contribute/code conventions

-All code is written with the following conventions, which should be maintained whereever new contributions are made to the code:
+All code is written with the following conventions, which should be maintained wherever new contributions are made to the code:

 ### Script headers
-Each script starts with a docstring denoted by triple quotes `""" ... """` which describes the basic purpose of the script.
+Each script starts with a docstring `""" ... """` that describes the basic purpose of the script.
 If the script is intended to be modified/worked with directly (demo scripts, etc.), then the following sections are also added using line comments (see **`DEMO_gesture.py`** for example):

 ```python